 Honors College students will take approximately 25% of their course work in Honors sections.
 Honors sections will be designated with an H on the course schedule and may only be enrolled in with Honors or Departmental permission.
 Enrollment in these sections will be capped at 20.
 Honors College students should consult with the Dean of the Honors College and a departmental advisor before registration each semester.

 Instructors for honors sections will be carefully chosen by Department Heads in consultation with the Dean of the Honors College.
 These faculty will have reputations for excellence in teaching and a direct interest in teaching honors students.

 The honors experience culminates in an Honors Thesis.
 The Honors Thesis is an opportunity to pursue an area of interest in much greater detail than usually afforded in class.
-A thesis can consist of library research, original research, or be a creative project.
+A thesis can take many forms including both "traditional" research and creative projects.
+Students are not required to pursue a thesis project based upon their major field of study - although they typically do.
 The thesis can count as course work in the student’s degree program.
 The department courses numbered 490H and 491H are reserved for use in the students’ major departments in designing their plans of individual study as candidates for graduation with Honors.
 A thesis proposal must be approved before the student moves on to the final thesis project.

 Honors College students must complete an Honors Thesis to graduate from the University with a bachelor’s degree.
 Students who withdraw from the Honors College before enrolling for their fifth semester at Texas A&M University-Commerce will not be held to this requirement.

 Honors graduates are rewarded by being given a Presidential reception as they near graduation and are awarded special recognition at the graduation ceremony.
 In addition, the level of honors is noted on the graduate’s diploma and transcript.
 Students in the Honors College may register for all courses at the time of graduate student registration.